 What if the cat doesn’t get on with my other cats or dogs?

 We ask that you approach introductions slowly and patiently.
-There are tried and tested methods for making this work though sometimes everything is quite straightforward; in general the younger the new animal, the quicker assimilation into the household is accomplished.
+There are tried and tested methods for making this work though sometimes everything is quite straightforward; in general, the younger the new animal, the quicker assimilation into the household is accomplished.
 We ask that you give it time – at least four weeks – and we will work with you to achieve a smooth integration.
 However, if things are still very difficult after that time and you feel the situation cannot be resolved then we will make arrangements to find the new cat another place to go, though this may take time to organise.

 Can I adopt a cat if I live a long way from your base in south west France?

 Our cats and kittens are adopted all over France and beyond.
 Organising transport may take a little time and there may occasionally be some cost involved though the majority of our animals, cats and dogs, are taken to their new homes by our wonderful volunteer drivers.
 They work together to transport the animals with the adopters doing the final leg of the journey wherever possible.
+Some adopters living a long distance away combine collecting the cat with a short break in a different part of the country.